hanpeters/UNGA_Voting_Analysis_Project/README.md

 # UN Membership & Voting Records Datasets

 A repository of datasets documenting United Nations membership and General Assembly voting records for current and historical member states.

 ## Overview

-This project aims to provide up-to-date databases of UN member states, including both current members and historical entities such as the USSR.
-While the UN provides basic membership information on their official websites, these datasets enhance that data by adding ISO country codes as primary keys and including detailed membership timelines.
-We are building separate datasets on voting records.
+This project aims to provide a set of databases th

 ## Features